 3. Consider Refinancing:

 If your current lender is unwilling to renew your mortgage, you may consider refinancing with a different lender.
 This involves paying off your existing mortgage and obtaining a new one with different terms and conditions.
-Refinancing can be a complex process, so it’s advisable to consult with a mortgage professional to ensure it is the right option for you.
+Refinancing can be complex, so it’s advisable to consult a mortgage professional to ensure it is the right option for you.

 5. Explore Government Assistance Programs: